chalasimon/CX-analytics-for-fintech-apps/notebooks/README.md

 - Summary statistics for each bank’s cleaned data
 - Total number of reviews
 - Final column names
+- Saving the preprocessed data in a combined DataFrame and Postgres database
+-  Visualization of the distribution of sentiment trends over time
+- Visualization of the rating distribution for each bank
+- Word cloud visualization of the most common positive and negative words in reviews
 ---

 ## 💾 Output Files